UMMS-Biocore/bootcamp/session4/session4_2.md

 # Before you start

-Please go to https://camp.dolphinnext.com/ and login into your account with UMASS username and password.
+Please go to https://dolphinnext.umassmed.edu and login into your account by using **UMASS username** and **password**.
 If you have an issue about login, please let us know about it (biocore@umassmed.edu).
 We will set an account for you.

 # Tutorial guide